nylas-samples/coding-with-cursor/README.md

+# Coding with Cursor

+This repository contains the code for getting started Coding with Cursor.
+The initial application is described below and includes both a backend (/backend) and frontend (/frontend) applications that need to be started separately and each folder consists of a README with instructions on how to run the application.

+- [ ] Insert Image of Cursor Website

+## Application Overview:

-# Web Email Client: Read and Send Emails using Nylas Email API
+### Web Email Client: Read and Send Emails using Nylas Email API

-Explore working front-end and back-end sample code using an integration with Nylas.

-The sample applications redirect to the Nylas hosted authentication page.
+- [ ] Insert Application Image

+The application is a web email client that allows users to read and send emails using the Nylas Email API.
+It is built with a React frontend and a Node.js backend.
 Once a user authenticates, it allows them to interact with the Nylas APIs from a web client.

+#### Prerequisites

+Before you get started, sign up for an account on [Nylas](https://nylas.com) if you don't already have one.
+- [ ] Insert UTM link to Nylas and test

-Before you get started, head over to your Quickstart Application on the Nylas Dashboard for a copy of your `client id` and `client secret`.
-You'll need those later in the demo.
+Use the Nylas Dashboard to create an application and grab a copy of your `client id` and click on `API Keys` to create and an API Key.
+You'll need those later on to build the application.

-## ⚙️ Environment Setup
+#### ⚙️ Environment Setup

 Let’s check that our environment is set up to use the [Nylas Node SDK](https://github.com/nylas/nylas-nodejs).
 Check the Node version in your terminal: